Judge: Prison’s future is up to lawmakers

 - After going to class without a bra, Florida student is told to cover her nipples

-Unions representing workers at Downeast Correctional Facility argued the LePage administration didn’t added enough staff or inmates.
+Unions representing workers at Downeast Correctional Facility argued the LePage administration didn’t add enough staff or inmates.

 But Murphy said lawmakers are free to require specific staffing and inmate levels.